Wood Fired Pizza Oven

 Can a gas pizza oven be used with wood at the same time?

 Yes, Forno Bravo gas pizza ovens are designed to be “gas assist” meaning you can cook with wood and use gas to stabilize temperatures.
 When used in concert with wood, gas pizza ovens are more efficient than single fuel source ovens.
 This is because gas is 600+ degrees at the dome as soon as you turn it on, while wood has to increase as it burns.

 When used together, Forno Bravo pizza ovens will heat up 10 to 20 minutes faster depending on the model you use.
-Gas gets you to 500 degrees faster, wood gets you to 900 degrees faster, wood / gas combo gets you there the fastest.
+Gas gets you to 500° Fahrenheit faster, wood gets you to 900° Fahrenheit faster; a wood / gas combo gets you there the fastest of all.

 Are you motivated more by efficiency than authenticity?
 Are you concerned about the consistency of the food you will be preparing?